fons/cl-twitter/README.md

 Enter the pin at the command prompt, and hit return.

 If everything goes well, you should be logged in.
-Your access tokens are stored in clear text in a file called access.ht, away from the repo.
+Your access tokens are stored in clear text in a file called access.ht, in the repo's directory.
-This is obviously not the moste secure solution.
+This is obviously not the most secure solution.
+The \*access-file\* variable controls the name and location of that file.

 ### Subsequent access